christopher-wolff-zz/rlsuite/README.md

 A collection of basic reinforcement learning algorithms and environments.
 All algorithms are self-contained and implemented using TensorFlow 2.0+.

+## Overview

+There are three main modules in RL Suite: `rlsuite.algos`, `rlsuite.envs`, and `rlsuite.utils`.
+Algorithms are simply methods whose documentation can be found in the respective algorithm file.
+Environments can be used by importing the respective module and then calling `gym.make(env_name)`.
+The utilities module provides tools for logging, loading experiment data, and plotting results.

 ## Installing

 As of now, the package isn't published in PyPI yet, but you can still install it via